arisovanastasia/diploma/README.md

-# Frontend
+# Diploma_project

-Android frontend for the project
+Graduation project at University.
+Developed an android app for sport competitions.